When Life Gives You Lemons…

 An oldie but a goodie

-With your stiff joints and fatigue, you probably feel like an old person.
-Sometimes I feel like I have more in common with the senior citizens in my community than with others my age.
-If that’s you, then embrace it once in a while and get out to your local senior center and volunteer.
-You can really make them feel special, and they can put a smile on your face.
+If that's you, then embrace it once in a while and get out to your local senior center and volunteer.
+You can make them feel special, and they can put a smile on your face.
 This is especially true around the holidays.

 Turn that frown upside down

 Yoga is a great way to calm your mind.
-With the hustle and bustle of the holidays, it’s easy to get caught up in the craziness.
-And while there are many benefits to joining a yoga center and taking classes – meeting new friends, learning proper form from the instructor, good energy from those around you – you can also do it at home with a yoga DVD or catch a yoga show on PBS or your local cable station.
-Even just learning to breathe properly is an amazing feat that will calm you and bring about some Zen.
+While there are many benefits to joining a yoga center and taking classes, you can also do it at home with a yoga DVD or catch a yoga show on PBS or your local cable station.

+Learning to breathe correctly is a fantastic feat that will calm you and bring about some zen.
 You might be asking how yoga falls under this category.
-The forward bend, downward facing dog, or doing a yoga handstand will actually turn your face upside down to make your frown into a smile.
+The forward bend, downward-facing dog, or doing a yoga handstand will turn your face upside down to make your frown into a smile.